CodeYourFuture/curriculum/common-content/en/module/entry-tracks/interviews/index.md

   publishResources = false
 +++

 You will be asked to join a video call for your technical interview.
 We use an interview platform called Evidenced.
+You will act as both an interviewer and an interviewee, so you get to experience both sides of the process.

 ## What to expect

-- The interview will be 15 minutes long
+- The interview will be 20 minutes long
-- You will be asked to discuss a feature from a project you have worked on during the Piscine.
+- You will be asked to discuss a task or feature from a project you have worked on during the track.
-- You may have written this feature yourself, or it may have been written by someone else in your group.
+- You may have delivered this feature yourself, or it may have been delivered by someone else in your group.

 ## What questions will I be asked?

-- You will be asked to explain the code.
-You may be asked to:

-1. Play computer and run the code in your head
-1. Explain what the state of the application is at different points in the code
-1. Define the function and meaning of different parts of the code
-1. Refactor the code to meet new requirements given by the interviewer
+The questions will be pre-set and shared with you in advance.
+They will all be based on the "Day 1" learning objectives agreed with our industry partner.
+Look for these objectives on the success page of this track.

 Your interview will be recorded and scored against a rubric you can read before the interview.
 You will get the transcript of your interview with the decision about your application.